 Jian is a leading China IP expert at the European IPR SME Helpdesk, the British Chamber of Commerce in Beijing, and the Embassy of Canada in Beijing.
 He also provides pro bono legal advice to charity organizations such as Oxfam.

 Jian has been ranked as a leading individual in both the WTR Trademark 1000 and the IAM Patent 1000 since 2016.
 Jian was also recognized by Who's Who Legal 2020 for his patent work.

-Dr. Jian Xu is the author of the book: "Chinese Intellectual Property – A Practitioner's Guide", published by the Chinese Intellectual Property Publishing House in January 2013.
+Jian is the author of "Chinese Intellectual Property – A Practitioner's Guide", published by the China IP Publishing House in January 2013.